unplaceable/octopus_energy_api/README.md

 ```

 ## Usage
-Create an API instance.
-Access details can be found using this fantastic tutorial by Guy Lipman [guylipman.medium.com](https://guylipman.medium.com/accessing-your-octopus-smart-meter-data-3f3905ca8fec)
+Two ways of creating an API instance.

+#### Load access details in manually - Can be found using this fantastic tutorial by Guy Lipman [guylipman.medium.com](https://guylipman.medium.com/accessing-your-octopus-smart-meter-data-3f3905ca8fec).

 ```python
 from octopus_energy_api import oe_api